 Once-weekly REZZAYO® (rezafungin for injection) may simplify your invasive candidiasis infusion treatment

-REZZAYO® is an antifungal medication that treats invasive candidiasis, which is an infection of the bloodstream or internal organs caused by a yeast (a type of fungus) called Candida.
-It is given once-weekly through the vein (intravenous or IV).
+REZZAYO® is an antifungal medication used to treat candidemia and invasive candidiasis, which are infections in the bloodstream or internal organs caused by a yeast (fungus) called Candida.

-REZZAYO® is approved for use in patients 18 years of age and over who have limited or no alternative options for the treatment of their infection.
-FDA approval of REZZAYO® was based on limited clinical safety and efficacy data.
-REZZAYO® was not studied in patients with Candida infections in the heart, bone, or brain.
+REZZAYO® is approved for adults 18 years of age or older who have limited or no alternative options for the treatment of candidemia and invasive candidiasis.
+FDA approval of REZZAYO® was based on limited clinical safety and effectiveness data.
+REZZAYO® has not been studied in patients with Candida infections of the heart (endocarditis), bone (osteomyelitis), or brain and spinal cord (meningitis).

-You should not take REZZAYO® if you are allergic to rezafungin or other antifungal drugs called echinocandins.
+Do not take REZZAYO® if you are allergic to rezafungin or other echinocandins.

 Simplify your treatment with once-weekly REZZAYO®